 Grizzlies vs. Lakers Injury Report Today - April 26

-The Memphis Grizzlies (51-31) are dealing with three players on the injury report ahead of Game 5 of the first round of the NBA playoffs against the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.
+The Memphis Grizzlies (51-31) have three players on the injury report in their NBA playoffs opening round game 5 with the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.

 Watch Grizzlies vs. Lakers with Fubo!

-On Monday when these teams last played, the Lakers bested the Grizzlies 117-111 in OT.
-In the Lakers' win, Austin Reaves scored 23 points (and added four rebounds and six assists), while Desmond Bane scored 36 in the loss for the Grizzlies.
+These squads match up for the second straight game after the Lakers beat the Grizzlies 117-111 in overtime on Monday.
+Austin Reaves led the way with a team-leading 23 points in the win for the Lakers, while Desmond Bane notched 36 points in the loss for the Grizzlies.

 Memphis Grizzlies Injury Report Today